jedp/node-flashcards/README.md

 Flash - Simple Vocabulary Flash Cards
 =====================================

-A single-user flash card program, hastily written in Mexico because I forgot to bring a deck of blank flash cards, and my Spanish is horrible.
+A flash card program, hastily written in Mexico because I forgot to bring a deck of blank flash cards, and my Spanish is horrible.

-To use, start redis:

-    redis-server redis.conf

-And then run the CLI:

-    node cli.js

 It simulates the way you would normally use flash cards.
 If you don't know a word, you replace its card in the deck not far from the front.
 If you do know